 Transaction testing involves vouching and review of transactions to ensure that transactions are properly recorded and their data content with respect to internal application system is accurate.
-This would include
+This would include:

-- a) Reviews of the detail Transactions posted. - b) The transactions are accurate, valid and appropriate. - c) Corrective actions and closures of purchase orders have been initiated. - d) Payroll reports represent time worked by valid employees. - e) Amount shown in rupees and hours are correct and charged to the proper account.
+- (a) Reviews of the details Transactions of the posted. - (b) The transactions are accurate, valid and appropriate. - (c) Corrective actions and closures of purchase orders have been initiated. - (d) Payroll reports represent hours of work but in by bona file employees. - (e) Amount shown in rupees and hours are correct and charged to the proper account.